What a Day of Silence (Nyepi) in Bali Taught Me.

-Which the patriarchal program of never really switching fully off and honouring our divine nature, snoring the Feminine rhythm (also the rhythm of Mama Gaia, nature itself) or regaining our sovereignty, has tried to keep us in.
+Which the patriarchal program of never really switching fully off and honouring our divine nature, honouring the Feminine rhythm (also the rhythm of Mama Gaia, nature itself) or regaining our sovereignty, has tried to keep us in.

 But we are waking up.

 And embodying our ultimate goal as an ascending collective of living in remembrance of who we really Are, and why we are here.

 I am in awe of this island, its people, and the community here in Ubud that was created out of a mutual desire for living within nature, not apart from it; and expressing and exploring our spiritual, artistic, and cosmic essence.
 It’s a Mecca for this energy and one big reason I was called to make it my home.

 It’s a big step towards the New Earth, as we create this bridge from 3D to 5D.

 Still so much to be done, but that is done one breath, intention, and baby step at a time,